Princess Bubblegum: Relationships

+Bubblegum's other creations include the Earl of Lemongrab and two "candy sphinxes" named Goliad and Stormo.
+Despite trying, Bubblegum doesn't understand Lemongrab's needs, so she creates a clone brother for Lemongrab to keep him company in "You Made Me".
+The two end up stealing Bubblegum's formula of life and create their own subjects in "All Your Fault", with the original Lemongrab becoming a powerful and cruel ruler as shown in "Another Five More Short Graybles".
+Following the destruction of the Lemongrabs in "Lemonhope", Bubblegum recreates Lemongrab using their remains.
+Since then, it's shown her relationship with the new Lemongrab has been a lot more "amicable".

 A male counterpart of Bubblegum, Prince Gumball, exists in Ice King's "Fionna and Cake" stories.
 Princess Bubblegum enjoys science and talks to Lady Rainicorn in Korean.
 Prince Gumball is fond of baking.
 He has a friend named Lord Monochromicorn with whom he communicates using Morse code.
-Prince Gumball is voiced by Neil Patrick Harris.
+Prince Gumball is voiced by Neil Patrick Harris and Andrew Rannells in Adventure Time: Fionna and Cake.

 Reception

 Bubblegum's relationship with Marceline has generated some controversy.
-Olivia Olson, who provides the voice of Marceline, once Tweeted that Ward told her the two "dated", though she later Tweeted that "I like to make things up at panels.
-Ya'll take my stories way too seriously".
+At a panel in 2014, Olivia Olson, who provides the voice of Marceline, mentioned that Ward told her the two "dated", though she later Tweeted "I like to make things up at panels.
+Y'all take my stories way too seriously".
 A video produced by Frederator Studios to offer a "recap" of Adventure Time further implied that Bubblegum and Marceline were in a relationship; the video was removed from YouTube, inciting further controversy.
 Bitch magazine saw Frederator's action as detrimental toward the acceptance of homosexuality in children's television.
 Executive producer Fred Seibert later admitted that "we got wrapped up by both fan conjecture and spicy fanart and went a little too far" in making the video, which was meant to provide an outlet for input from fans.
-Ward admitted he did not "really want to comment on it [because] it was a big hullaballoo."
+Ward admitted he did not "really want to comment on it [because] it was a big hullabaloo."